achilleas-k/osbuild-devel/README.md

 to send the request with the data to the composer API.

 The `-k` flag is necessary to make curl ignore the certificate mismatch for the hostname (`172.30.0.10`).

+## OSBuild VM setup

+The [vm](./vm) directory contains scripts for setting up a VM for developing and testing *osbuild-composer* and *osbuild*.
+This setup is meant for testing local setups (i.e., non-cloud APIs) though the Weldr API.
+Some scripts use the [composer-cli](https://weldr.io/lorax/composer-cli.html), which is included in the VM too for convenience.

+### Setting up

+Some things to note (and potentially change) before running:
+- The script creates a user with the same username as the user running the script.
+A public key is added to the user account, taken from `$HOME/.ssh/<hostname>.pub`.
+This can be changed in the [vm/start](vm/start) script.
+- The locations of the images to run for each VM should be set in the [vm/start](vm/start) script.
+- Similarly, the locations of the sources for *osbuild* and *osbuild-composer* should be set in the [vm/update](vm/update) script.

+### Starting

+The [vm/start](./vm/start) script starts the VM, installs *osbuild* and *osbuild-composer* from the distribution repositories, and starts the services.
+It requires specifying a distro, either `rhel` (RHEL 8.4) or `fedora` (Fedora 33) must be specified on the command line. *The RHEL 8.4 repositories require a RH VPN connection to access.*

+### Updating

+The [vm/update](./vm/update) script stops the container services, copies the sources for the two projects into the VM, updates the projects, and restarts the services.

+For *osbuild*, it builds, packages, and installs RPMs.

+For *osbuild-composer*, it simply compiles the binaries for `osbuild-composer` and `osbuild-worker` and copies them to the system-wide path using `make install`.
+This is much faster than building RPMs, but be aware it may not update other system-wide configurations.
+Check the [osbuild-composer](https://github.com/osbuild/osbuild-composer) [Makefile](https://github.com/osbuild/osbuild-composer/blob/main/Makefile) to make sure the command updates the component you are developing and/or testing.

+### Convenience scripts

+- [pushbp](./pushbp) copies all blueprints from the [blueprints](./blueprints) directory of this repository into the container and pushes them to *osbuild-composer*.
+- [startcompose](./startcompose) takes two arguments, a blueprint name and a compose type, and starts a compose job in the VM.
+- [dlcompose](./dlcompose) takes two arguments, a UUID and a path, and downloads the result of the given compose (defined by the UUID) to the path as a single tarball.
+Specifying `all` in place of the UUID will download the results of all *finished* and *failed* jobs.